omou-org/mainframe/comms/cronjobs/README.md

 You can use this [helper](https://crontab.guru/), or just google "crontab tutorial".

 ## Can I view logs of my jobs when testing locally?
 Yes, you can include a redirect to a log file when defining your job, as shown in the example.
-Bear in mind you'll to first create the directory that the log file will be living in (`mkdir -p /tmp/mainframe/comms` for example) before it can write to it.
+Bear in mind you'll have to first create the directory that the log file will be living in (`mkdir -p /tmp/mainframe/comms` for example) before it can write to it.

 ## I'm still running into issues or I have a different question!
 Ping Jerry on Teams and I can help you out.